 integrate ideas and methods from the full range of preservation-related disciplines.

 The Preservation Studies doctoral program builds on unique and distinguished programs at the University of Delaware and is administered within the Art Conservation Department.
-The PSP may involve collaboration with faculty and physical resources in the Colleges of Arts and Sciences, Agriculture and Natural Resources, Engineering, Education and Human Development, the Schools of Public Policy and Administration, Marine Science and Policy, the Center for Historic Architecture and Design, and the Winterthur Museum.
+The PSP may involve collaboration with faculty and physical resources in the Colleges of Arts and Sciences, Agriculture and Natural Resources, Earth, Ocean and Environment, Engineering, Education and Human Development, the School of Public Policy and Administration, the Center for Historic Architecture and Design, and the Winterthur Museum.

 Applicants apply to a specific area of concentration within Preservation Studies, and acceptance will be contingent upon compatibility with existing University of Delaware resources.
 The PSP Director will designate a potential dissertation supervisor who will work with the applicant to design a planned program of study.
 The Coremans Endowment is already in place for fellowship funding for doctoral students in preservation studies within the College of Arts and Sciences.